Dongguan: Economy

+To cope with the impact of the 2008 financial crisis, Dongguan city looked to industrial restructuring, focusing on four pillar platforms, namely governmental services, supporting measures, technology upgrade, and market expansion.
+The city government claimed that the process has enhanced its capability for independent innovation and the quantity of patent applications.

+Dongguan was known as China's “Sin City”, where prostitution thrived, but authorities have attempted to eradicate that aspect of the city.
+On 9 February 2014, China Central Television aired a special on the sex industry in Dongguan.
+On the same day, Guangdong Provincial Police raided and closed all saunas, bars, foot massage premises, karaoke bars, and other businesses associated with the sex industry.
+The negative economic impact of the crackdown was reported to be 50 billion yuan, or just over $8 billion US dollars.
+The campaign affected the livelihoods of taxi drivers and restaurants which, while not directly involved in the sex industry, benefited from the increase in clientele.

+The city ranked 13th by Forbes China in its list of the most innovative mainland cities, as well as 18th in Foreign Policy's listing of the most dynamic cities in the world.

 History

-Although the earliest traces of human habitation in the area stretch back 5,000 years, Dongguan's emergence as a true city is a recent phenomenon.
+The earliest traces of human habitation in the area stretch back 5,000 years.
 In 1839, at the outset of the First Opium War, large quantities of seized opium were destroyed in Humen, a town that now belongs to Dongguan.
 Several of the major battles of the war were fought in this area.

-During the Second World War, the city served as the base for guerrilla resistance against the Japanese occupation.
+During the Second World War, the city served as the base for guerrilla resistance against the occupation that came with the Second Sino-Japanese War.

 Being a district of the Huiyang prefecture before, as its economy overshadowed the prefectural capital of Huizhou itself, Dongguan earned city status in 1985, and was upgraded to prefecture city status three years later.
-During this period the city changed its focus from an agricultural town into a manufacturing hub, with an average annual growth of up to 18%.
+During this period the city changed its focus from an agricultural town into a manufacturing hub, with an average annual growth of up to 18 percent.

-The city ranked 13th in Forbes China's listing of the most innovative mainland cities, as well as 18th in Foreign Policy's listing of the most dynamic cities in the world.

 Geography

 Geographically, the city is mostly hilly to the east and flat in the west, with 115.98 km of shoreline.
-The urban centre of Dongguan is 50 km from that of Guangzhou to its north, 90 km from Shenzhen to its south, 47 nmi from Hong Kong and 48 nmi from Macau by waterway.
+The urban center of Dongguan is 50 km from that of Guangzhou to its north, 90 km from Shenzhen to its south, 47 nmi from Hong Kong and 48 nmi from Macau by waterway.
 It is positioned in the middle of the Guangzhou-Shenzhen economic corridor, a hub for both land and sea transport.

-Of Dongguan's total area, 27% is water, 25% forest land, and 13% arable land, while 35% of its land area has been fully developed.
+Of Dongguan's total area, 27 percent is water, 25 percent forest land, and 13 percent arable land, while 35 percent of its land area has been fully developed.